UFFeScience/ironstone/README.md

 ## Overview

-This repository presents a quick start guide for SAMbA, an extension over Apache Spark, which aims at running black-box native programs that handle raw data files.
-Furthermore, this engine collects, store, and query provenance and domain-specific data that were manipulated during the execution of scientific applications.
-With respect to the analytical capabilities, SAMbA provides runtime dataflow analysis based on the provenance traces.
+This repository presents a quick start guide for IRONSTONE.
+IRONSTONE is an innovative approach that analyzes real-time traffic data and generates a graph representing the streets within a radius (e.g., 10 km) from the emergency event (i.e., e-event).
+Based on this graph, IRONSTONE employs a multi-start random constructive heuristic to schedule vehicles efficiently for responding to e-events.
+In its current version, IRONSTONE utilizes the Tomtom API to estimate travel times between the vehicle locations and the e-events.
+Additionally, historical data is employed to estimate the time required for responding to each e-event.
+Once a specific e-event is addressed, the proposed approach regenerates the routes, considering the new registered events and traffic conditions.
+IRONSTONE is designed with the primary objective of minimizing the total response time.
+The objective function is structured to minimize the sum of the times required to respond to each e-event.
+This ensures a swift and effective response to emergency situations.

 ## Quick Start Guide